 WHAT IT IS

 At its most basic, Bilateral Drawing is drawing with both hands.
-But it’s also a way to access FLOW, to attend to our nervous system health, to process difficult interactions, feelings, emotions, memories.
+It’s a form of bilateral stimulation …it lights up both hemispheres of our brains, both sides of our body.
+It can be a space to access flow …to attend to our nervous system health, to process difficult interactions, feelings, emotions, memories.
 It’s a space that we can create for ourselves to allow for integration ….of our experiences of thought, emotion, and body.
 Of all of the things we’re learning, unlearning, feeling, experiencing, avoiding, holding.

 It can be as simple as focusing in on breath, music, and moving our hands and arms …getting out of our thinky brains and focusing in on the materials that we’re holding and using.
 The ways they look, sound, and feel.
 And it can be SO MUCH MORE than that.